 Revenue: The top line of the P&L is the money that you have coming in from sales (before any deductions).
-In a sense, the top line of your income statement is just as important as the bottom line (net profit); all of the direct costs and expenses will be taken out of this beginning number.
-The smaller your revenue number is, the smaller your expenses need to be if you’re going to stay in the black.
+In a sense, the top line of your income statement is just as important as the bottom line (net profit) - all of the direct costs and expenses will be taken out of this beginning number.
+The smaller your top-line revenue number is, the smaller your expenses need to be if you’re going to stay profitable.

-Operating Expenses: Operating expenses are a list all of your expenses, excluding your costs of goods sold.
-This includes everything your company pays for to keep the doors open: rent, payroll, utilities, marketing, etc. Remember that each individual purchase doesn’t need its own line item.
-For ease of reading, it’s better to group things together into categories of expenses.
+Operating Expenses: Operating expenses are a list all of your overhead expenses, excluding your direct costs.
+This includes everything your company pays for to keep the doors open: rent, payroll, utilities, marketing, etc.

 Operating Income: Operating Income is also referred to as EBITDA, or earnings before interest, taxes, depreciation, and amortization.
-This is a line item to keep your eye on, especially if you’re presenting to investors.
+This line is a simple statement of your profitability, although there will be some additional subtractions, as shown below.

 Interest Expense: Here you'll see any interest payments that your company is making on its loans.

-Depreciation and Amortization: These are expenses associated with your assets, both tangible and intangible.
-Over time, tangible assets lose their value, or depreciate.
-After several years, the tangible asset will be worth less.
-With intangible assets (like copyrights or patents) on the other hand, value doesn’t arrive all at once, so it is amortized, or distributed, over several months or years.
+Depreciation and Amortization: These are expenses associated with your asset purchases, both short-term and long-term.
+Over time, long-term assets lose their value, or depreciate.
+With short-term assets (like copyrights or patents), the value is amortized, or distributed, over a number of months.

 Total Expenses: Total expenses takes into account all of the expense items in the P&L. This total includes your Direct Costs, Operating Expenses, Interest Expense, Income Taxes, and Depreciation & Amortization.